Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Asymptotic properties

 \item When $m\ll n^{1/4}$, with $h_{\mu}\asymp {n}^{-1/5}m^{-1/5}(\log n)^{1/5}$ and $h_{\covarop}\asymp n^{-1/6}m^{-1/3}(\log n)^{1/6}$, one has

-\end{enumerate} \end{corollary} The rates in the above again match the uniform rates of \cite{Zhang2016}.
-It also coincides with the rate\footnote{Note that the extra term $1/(nmh_{\covarop})$ in \cite{Dai2018} is dominated by $1/n+1/(nm^2h^2_{\covarop})$ due to the inequality of arithmetic and geometric means, i.e., $\sqrt{ab}\leq (a+b)/2$.} in \cite{Dai2018}.
-It is interesting to see that, when $m\ll n^{1/4}$, the choice of $h_\mu$ in the corollary is the same as the optimal choice implied by Proposition \ref{pro:mu_hatmu}, which suggests that no oversmoothing is needed in order to reach the optimal uniform rate for the covariance estimator $\hat\covarop$.
-This is because, the local uniform result of Proposition \ref{pro:mu_hatmu_local} and thus the condition $h_{\covarop}=O(h_\mu)$ are not required, as the role of Proposition \ref{pro:mu_hatmu_local} in the analysis is now played by Proposition \ref{pro:mu_hatmu}.
+\end{enumerate} \end{corollary} These rates again match the uniform rates in \cite{Zhang2016}.
+They also coincide with the rates\footnote{Note that the extra term $1/(nmh_{\covarop})$ in \cite{Dai2018} is dominated by $1/n+1/(nm^2h^2_{\covarop})$ due to the inequality of arithmetic and geometric means, i.e., $\sqrt{ab}\leq (a+b)/2$.} in \cite{Dai2018}.
+It is interesting to see that, when $m\ll n^{1/4}$, the choice of $h_\mu$ in the corollary is the same as the optimal choice implied by Proposition \ref{prop:random:mu:sup}, which suggests that no oversmoothing is needed in order to reach the optimal uniform rate for the covariance estimator $\hat\covarop$.
+This is because, the local uniform result of Proposition \ref{prop:random:mu:rate:local} and thus the condition $h_{\covarop}=O(h_\mu)$ are not required, as the role of Proposition \ref{prop:random:mu:rate:local} in the analysis is now played by Proposition \ref{prop:random:mu:sup}.